julianarf/Practical-2025-Morpho-sticklebacks/README.md

 18591358.ex+     extern                gratis          3    RUNNING      0:0
 ```
 Here you can see that your job is running.
 Another possible outputs are pending, completed or cancelled.
-If you see that your job is completed in an unexpected amount of time check the error file, which should be called "Predict_test.err".
+If you see that your job is completed in an unexpected amount of time check the error file, which should be a ".err" file.
 For example, in this case the path to the script *shape_trainer-py* was not found.
-This means you have to adjust your script, to avoid this error tne next time you run the script.
+This means you have to adjust your script, to avoid this error the next time you run the script.
 ```bash
 $ less Predict_test.err
 python3: can't open file '/storage/homefs/jr22y334/Practical2025/Lake_Constance_tributaries//preprocessing.py': [Errno 2] No such file or directory